LaylaTS/wiki-runner/README.md

 This is a project that was made using GitHub Copilot Claude Sonnet 4.

 I normally don't use AI like this - mainly just using Copilot for autocompletions - but I got schoolwork that required me to make a website entirely using AI.
-Since we could make any website we wanted, I asked @syylaxx for an idea.
+Since we could make any website we wanted, I asked @syylaxx for an idea and to generate the logo cuz I ran out of daily usage on ChatGPT while working on this 💀.

 ## Development Process